beego/beedoc/en-US/mvc/controller/errors.md

 After registering this error handling code. you can call `this.Abort("dbError")` in every place in your code to handle the database error.

 # Controller define Error
-from beego 1.4.3，support Controller define Error handle，so we can use the beego.Controller and the template reander, useful context function。
+from beego 1.4.3，support Controller define Error handle，so we can use the beego.Controller and the template render, useful context function.

 ```
 package controllers